mbel24/PROB-reimplementation/README.md

 Alzheimer’s disease (AD) is a progressive neurodegenerative disorder.
 PROB addresses this challenge by:

 - Inferring pseudotemporal ordering of samples (PPD) using a diffusion-based random walk.
-- Inferring a directed gene regulatory network via ODE models with Bayesian Lasso regression.
+- Inferring a directed gene regulatory network via ODE models with Bayesian regression.

 **Key findings:**